 - ISO 12812-2 Security and Data Protection – A Security Framework including an analysis of vulnerabilities, threats and countermeasures for the operation of MFSs.

 - ISO 12812-3 Application Management – ISO/TS 12812-3:2017 specifies the interoperable lifecycle management of applications used in mobile financial services.
 As defined in ISO 12812-1, an application is a set of software modules and/or data needed to provide functionality for a mobile financial service.

-- ISO 12812-4 Mobile Payments to Persons (P2P) – This document provides comprehensive requirements and practices involved in mobilizing the transfer of funds as well as specific use cases for implementation of interoperable mobile payments to persons.
-Great debate over titles- what is a person?
+- ISO 12812-4 Mobile Payments to Persons (P2P) – This document provides comprehensive requirements and practices involved in mobilizing the transfer of funds as well as specific use cases for the implementation of interoperable mobile payments to persons.
+The great debate over titles- what is a person?